freshworks/crayons/src/components/label/readme.md

 # Label
-Label is an informational component that identifies content on the user interface.
+fw-label displays an informational text component that identifies other components on the user interface.

 ## Usage